Out-Law Guide | 01 Dec 2020 | 3:06 pm | 10 min. read

 The CMA will assess the level of understanding of competition law that can be reasonably expected of a director, and the steps that it is reasonable to expect a director to take to prevent, detect or bring to an end infringements of competition law on a case-by-case basis.
 In doing so, the CMA will consider:

-The CMA has the power to pursue unlimited financial penalites and custodial sentences of up to five years against individuals, although these must be imposed by a court.
+The CMA has the power to pursue unlimited financial penalties and prison sentences of up to five years against individuals, although these must be imposed by a court.
 Companies and individuals may also be subject to confiscation orders.

-Criminal sanctions apply only to those individuals who set up and maintain hardcore cartels i.e. agreements between competitors to fix prices, share markets, limit production, and rig bids (horizontal agreements).
+Criminal sanctions apply only to those individuals who are involved in hardcore cartels, i.e. horizontal agreements between competitors to fix prices, share markets, limit production, and rig bids.
 The offence is committed regardless of whether the agreement in question is implemented or not.

-Whilst the possibility of significant custodial sentences has existed for a number of years, there are very few examples of successful prosecutions.
+Whilst the possibility of criminal prosecution has existed for a number of years, there are very few examples of successful prosecutions.

-In 2017, the CMA secured its latest custodial sentence in the precast drainage products case.
-This is the third example of successful prosecutions in respect of the criminal cartel offence, in addition to the Marine Hose and Galvanised Steel Tanks cases, all after guilty pleas.
+In 2017, the CMA secured its most recent conviction in the precast drainage products case.
+This is the third example of successful prosecutions in respect of the criminal cartel offence, in addition to the Marine Hose and Galvanised Steel Tanks cases, though all these cases involved guilty pleas and suspended prison sentences.
 The CMA is yet to secure the conviction of an individual who has not pleaded guilty.
 As each of the cases concerned arrangements which existed prior to April 2014, the offence involved a requirement to show that the defendants acted dishonestly.
 In practice, this presented a significant barrier to successful prosecutions.

 The dishonesty requirement was removed with effect from 1 April 2014.
 In recognition of the loss of this requirement and in the light of the fact that the criminal regime is designed to cover 'hardcore' cartels only, a number of exclusions apply.
 These include an exclusion related to advance notification of the cartel agreement to customers and advance publication.
 Three new statutory defences were also introduced.
 These apply where there was no intention to conceal the arrangement from customers or the CMA or reasonable steps were taken to seek prior legal advice.

-Whistleblowers who report anti-competitive conduct are encouraged and may receive protection from prosecution provided they satisfy certain conditions, including admitting taking part in the cartel and cooperating completely and continuously throughout the investigation..
-The CMA offers financial rewards of up to £100,000 (in exceptional circumstances) for information about cartel activity.
+Individual whistleblowers who report anti-competitive conduct to the CMA and European Commission are encouraged and may receive protection from personal liability provided they satisfy certain conditions, including admitting taking part in the cartel and cooperating completely and continuously throughout the investigation.
+The CMA offers financial rewards of up to £100,000, in exceptional circumstances, for information about cartel activity.

-A director is required to maintain a standard of skill and knowledge that is appropriate to his position and the nature of the company.
-A director is also expected to update and refresh his knowledge on an ongoing basis.
+The CMA considers that company directors have a special responsibility to be well-informed about their company's activities and to ensure they comply with competition law.
+A director is required to maintain a standard of skill and knowledge that is appropriate to their position and the nature of the company.
+A director is also expected to update and refresh their knowledge of competition law on an ongoing basis.

 A director is expected to understand the most serious forms of infringement of competition law: